Tag: PFW 2026

 Saint Laurent Fall/Winter 2026 Runway Review | Le Smoking at Sixty: Tension Between Tailoring and Lace

 Inside Saint Laurent Fall/Winter 2026 Few garments in fashion history carry the symbolic weight of Le Smoking, the tuxedo suit Yves Saint Laurent introduced in 1966.
-When it first appeared, the idea of women wearing a tuxedo was more than a stylistic gesture.
+Its first appearance went beyond a stylistic gesture.
 It was a cultural disruption.
-At a time when tailoring belonged almost…
+At a time when tailoring belonged almost exclusively to menswear, Saint Laurent redefined power dressing by…

 -